-The Department permits, monitors, and inspects underground storage tanks within the unincorporated areas of the County and 77 cities for compliance with local, state, and Federal requirements.
-Currently, the Department is monitoring over 4,400 underground tank systems in the County to protect public health and safety, as well as groundwater.
+Public Works permits, monitors, and inspects underground storage tanks within the unincorporated areas of the County and 77 cities for compliance with local, state, and Federal requirements.
+Currently, Public Works is monitoring over 4,400 underground tank systems in the County to protect public health and safety, as well as groundwater.